bibliomar/bibliomar-scrapper/README.md

 **See the docs:**
 https://biblioterra.herokuapp.com/v1/docs

+Biblioterra was made as an api for a future React rewrite of my "Bibliomar" project.

 # Disclaimer
 Biblioterra is **NOT** populating any databases with LibraryGenesis data.
 Instead, we save cover *links*, search results *text*, download *links* and description *text*.